winningproduct/learn-portal/content/5-build/08-technical-debt-mgt.md

 published: false
 title: "Technical Debt Management"
 metaTitle: "Technical Debt Management | WP"
-metaDescription: "Technical debt is a concept in software development that reflects the implied cost of additional rework caused by choosing an easy solution now instead of using a better approach that would take longer"
+metaDescription: "There is an additional rework down the line when choosing the easy solution instead of the better approach.
+The additional rework is referred to as Technical debt."

 metaTags:
   - Build